davegill/wrf-coop/README.md

 It takes too long to always rebuild the container from scratch.

-Build first image.
-This has the libs, data, diretory, etc. This uses the `Dockerfile-first_part`.
+### Build first image.
+This has the libs, data, directory, etc. This uses the `Dockerfile-first_part`.
 ```
 > cp Dockerfile-first_part Dockerfile
 > docker build -t wrf-coop --build-arg argname=regtest .